AvirukBasak/libxalloc/README.md

 - return: non-NULL pointer to allocation
 - return: `NULL` if size is 0

-Internally, `xcalloc` calls `xmalloc` and `memsets` and entire bloc with `0`.
+Internally, `xcalloc` calls `xmalloc` and `memsets` the entire bloc with `0`.

 #### xrealloc
 - param: pervious pointer
 - param: new allocation size
-- return: pointer to allocation
+- return: non-NULL pointer to allocation
 - return: `NULL` if size is 0

 #### xfree
 - param: pointer
-- return: total bytes actually freed
+- return: total bytes released to OS

 There are a few things to be noted when it comes to `xfree`.